 Cocktails Worth the Drive

-Club 616 anchored the evening.
-The nearly 100-year-old bar mixes beautiful cocktails with an unpretentious vibe, from jazz nights and trivia to spicy book clubs and a back patio serving $3 tacos.
+The bar mixes beautiful cocktails with an unpretentious vibe.
+On any given night, you'll find jazz performances, trivia nights, spicy book clubs, and a back patio slinging $3 tacos.
+The crowd was local, relaxed, and there to enjoy the experience.

 Lead bartender Andrew Winters has been crafting cocktails for 30 years, and it shows.
 The Pisco Sour got immediate approval from our friend Patty from Peru, which feels like a pretty high bar to clear.